FreeAndFair/STAR-Vote/README.md

     each with a browser open to a separate server.
 *   **Ballot reading:** Not implemented yet!
 (But can/should be implemented by outside parties.)
-*   **Vote submission station:** Have a terminal open.
-The GUI for casting or spoiling votes is not implemented yet.
-Instead, use commands like the
-    following:

-        curl -X POST server:8003/cast -d bcid=blahblahblah

-    You can also use `spoil` in place of `cast`.
-The `bcid` parameter comes from the filled-out ballot printed by the voting terminal; it is visible as plain text there or may be entered by scanning the barcode.
+*   **Vote submission station:** Have a browser open to `server:8003/cast` for casting and to `server:8003/spoil` for spoiling.
+The filled-out ballot printed by the voting terminal includes a "Casting ID", visible in plain text and encoded as a barcode.
+The barcode can be scanned to fill out one of the two text fields at this station.

 ## Finalizing the election